Abditive/ifyoulike/README.md

 # ifyoulike\_

 ifyoulike* is a recommendation engine leveraging the power of the OpenAI API to provide suggestions based on user preferences.
-Whether you're exploring new interests or expanding on current ones, ifyoulike* is here to guide your journey.
+Whether you're exploring new entertainment genres or expanding on current ones, ifyoulike* is here to guide your journey.

 ## Features